 The skilled attorneys at Blasingame, Burch, Garrard & Ashley, P.C. represent victims of medical malpractice.
-When negligence leads to an injury to your child, or to the mother during labor and delivery, we hold the right people responsible.
+When negligence leads to an injury to your child, or to the mother during labor and delivery, our Georgia birth injury lawyers hold the right people responsible.

 What is a Birth Injury?

 A birth injury is any damage or physical trauma that occurs to the child or mother during the birthing process.